robcarver17/skipperman/docs/volunteer_rota_help.md

 To make someone available on a given day, just click the 'Make available' button in the appropriate column.
 To make someone unavailable on a given day, click on the umbrella button in the appropriate column (because it's a 'rain check' - get it?), or choosing the `UNAVAILABLE` option in the role drop down.

-Note: if you want to remove a volunteer completely, you should do this by [clicking on the umbrella under their name in the first column](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.
+If you want to remove a volunteer completely, you should do this by [clicking on the umbrella under their name in the first column](#removing-a-volunteer-from-an-event).

+If a volunteer is a parent who has to be on site, but can't help, then you should remove their availability from each day but keep them in the event.
+Otherwise, there will be a [warning](resolve_warnings.md#cadets-without-appropriate-adults).

 ## Add a volunteer